Clear-Bible/ClearDashboard/CQRS-Cheat-Sheet.md

  ----------------------
  ## Get or persisting data to Paratext

- 1. Add a command or query to the `ClearDashboard.ParatextPlugin.CQRS` project in the proper subfolder the `Features` folder, for eaxmaple `BiblicalTerms`
+ 1. Add a command or query to the `ClearDashboard.ParatextPlugin.CQRS` project in the proper subfolder the `Features` folder, for exmaple `BiblicalTerms`

  ![Biblical Terms Query Location](documentation-images/BiblicalTermsQueryLocation.png)